FAQs for Individual Donors

 Yes.
 Your personal information is only accessible to you and AEF.
 If you approve, your advisor can be granted access to your DonorCentral account.

 You can reset your password online through DonorCentral.
-However, if you forget your user name, please call us at 1-888-440-4233 and we will be happy to assist you.
+However, if you need assistance, please call us at 1-888-440-4233 and we will be happy to assist you.

 Click here to go to DonorCentral if you do not have your Password, please call us at1-888-440-4233.